zwilder/PipeTobaccoReviews/README.md

 ---
 TO DO:
-* Go through each individual submission and save in an alternate folder a new file with the filename as 'SubmissionID' + 'Author' + 'Tobacco Blend', since this would make everything much easier to actually view.
+* Go through each individual submission and save in an alternate folder a new file with the filename as 'Author' + 'Tobacco Blend'  + 'SubmissionID', since this would make everything much easier to actually view.
 * Remove any stray files in the submissions - I think theres a few in there that aren't really reviews but got auto-flagged as 'Reviews'.
 * Edit the search through the subreddit to look for the word 'review' in the title instead of looking for the flair.
 A much, much better way of going about this.
 (Thanks u/FuguSandwich!)
 * Pull 'Good stuff' from the sidebar.
 It would stink to lose the 'If you like X, try Y' posts and the FAQ.
 (Thanks u/Heliumiami!)